Flying Green: Top 5 Sustainable Airlines

 There's no going around the fact that flying is bad for the environment.
 Around 2.5 percent of global CO2 emissions come from aviation, and that number is likely to increase as more people turn to the skies for travel.
 The good news is you don't have to give up flying to become a responsible traveler.
 There have been substantial developments in the aviation industry to reduce emissions, and many commercial airlines are leading the charge.

 That said, some airlines are doing more than others.
-We've done the hard work for you, compiling a list of top 5 most sustainable airlines you can fly with today.
+We've done the hard work for you, compiling a list of top 5 most sustainable airlines so you keep traveling!

 1